solaeus/dust/README.md

 ## Dust Language

-See [Language Reference](/docs/language.md) for more information.
+See the [Language Reference](/docs/language.md) for more information.

-## Installation

-You must have the default rust toolchain installed and up-to-date.
-Install [rustup] if it is not already installed.
-Run `cargo install dust-lang` then run `dust` to start the interactive shell.
-Use `dust --help` to see the full command line options.

-To build from source, clone the repository and build the parser.
-To do so, enter the `tree-sitter-dust` directory and run `tree-sitter-generate`.
-In the project root, run `cargo run` to start the shell.
-To see other command line options, use `cargo run -- --help`.

 ## Benchmarks

-Dust is at a very early development stage but performs strongly in preliminary benchmarks.
+Dust is at an early development stage and these tests are overly simple.
+Better benchmarks are needed to get a realistic idea of how Dust performs real work.
+For now, these tests are just for fun.
 The examples given were tested using [Hyperfine] on a single-core cloud instance with 1024 MB RAM.
 Each test was run 1000 times.
 The test script is shown below.
 Each test asks the program to read a JSON file and count the objects.
 Dust is a command line shell, programming language and data manipulation tool so three appropriate targets were chosen for comparison: nushell, NodeJS and jq.
 The programs produced identical output with the exception that NodeJS printed in color.

 For the first test, a file with four entries was used.